ttirtawi/cdk-start-stop-ec2/README.md

 Notes:

 1. This stack is built using CDK version 2.
-2. Visit [the documentation](https://docs.aws.amazon.com/cdk/v2/guide/work-with.html) to setup the CDK.
+2. Visit [the documentation](https://docs.aws.amazon.com/cdk/v2/guide/work-with.html) to setup the CDK in your local environment.
 3. You need to run `cdk bootstrap aws://<account_id>/<region>` prior deploying the stack.